kathleenmanalangusa2006/honor_project/README.md

 # honor_project

-I chose to do a College Management System for my this project because I’m interested in working with the database system in any field.
+I chose to do a College Management Database System for this project because I’m interested in working with the database system in any field.

 I began with implementing a Postgres database and a web-based application that interacts with the database.
 Then, I used Docker Compose to define and manage the tiers.
 After that, I pushed it to my online repository on GitHub.
 Lastly, I used Insomnia to interact with the endpoints.